SilentNR/odochina-wallpaper/README.md

 wallpapers from [odochina](https://youtu.be/3-kI9rDwQ8E) offical video, uses [mpvpaper](https://github.com/GhostNaN/mpvpaper) and no GUI

-There 3 modes for Dual monitors setup (DP-1 and HDMI-A-1 in code)
+There 3 modes for Dual monitors setup (uses DP-1 and HDMI-A-1 in code)

 ## Installation